vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

-# 2023-10-28: standing on one leg with eyes closed
+# Standing on one leg with eyes closed (with history)

 I've been doing exercises involving standing on one leg with eyes closed for a while, but on 2023-10-29 (and starting with